geo-tech-project/geotech/README.md

 * It works analogously to the generation of the Sentinel-2 image for the AOI.
 Instead of filtering by the AOI, it filters by the geometry of the training polygons.
 Pixels outside the polygons are set to NA.

 ### Part 2: Model training (with R)
 If the user selects to work with his own model, no further model training is needed.
 If the user selects to create a new model, some additional steps must be performed to obtain valid training data.
 The generated sentinel image of the training areas (consisting of all selected bands) is now combined with the information from the uploaded training data.
 Each pixel completely covered by a training polygon is assigned the class of the polygon.
-As a result we get a dataset of all overlaid pixels, their assigned class and spectral information that we can now use to generate the model.
+As a result we get a dataset of all overlaid pixels, their assigned class and spectral information that we can now use to train the model.

-The user can choose whether he wants to train the model with an random forest or with a support vector machine.
-For both, hyperparameters can be set and the model is validated with a spatial cross validation method, omitting whole training polygons.
+The user can choose whether he wants to train the model with an random forest algorithm or with a support vector machine.
+For both, hyperparameters can be set.
+The models performance is validated with a spatial cross validation method, omitting whole training polygons.

 ### Part 3: Prediction and AOA (with R)
 With the help of the trained model and the generated sentinel image for the AOI, a prediction is now calculated.
 In order to be able to make statements about the applicability of the model especially on unknown areas, the AOA is computed.
 In the areas where the model is not applicable according to the AOA, random points are generated that are suggested to the user as potential new locations for generating new training data.
 If this data is acquired in these areas and incorporated into the model, better results could be obtained.